The Facebook competition post reached 124,537 targeted people with the live video reaching 21,552 on opening night.

 The Brief —

 We had three months to build an audience through digital and PR activity.
-The interest created online had to focus on not only creating a buzz around the launch but most importantly delivering football to the restaurant.
+The interest created online had to focus on not only creating a buzz around the launch but most importantly delivering footfall to the restaurant.

 The Peterborough restaurant is their largest to date with a ground floor and basement seating 180 inside and 50 outside for al fresco dining.
 Middletons had a significant amount of seats to fill.